julielo/Mars-Colony-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ##To-Do
-* Improve form validation
+* Improve form validation.
-* Add animation for page transitions
+* Add animation for page transitions.
+* Improve animation on main page.